romankolivashko/OrderTrackingApp/README.md

 * For example, the bakery might supply croissants to a vendor called "Suzie's Cafe" once a week.
 Pierre may want to create a new Vendor to represent the cafe and add new Orders to it to help keep track of his expanding business relationships.

+#### Note: this app was styled with CSS only, to provide Windows legacy UI look, no forms were imported from .Net

 ## Setup/Installation Requirements